My title

 • The rising cost of servicing debt, used to fund the growth of our fleet, from one to four vessels over the past five years.

 • The rising cost of the OSE membership program, after it was launched initially in 2020, to help fund the acquisition of Silver Fern and released again in 2023 to help fund the acquisition of Te Kaihōpara.
 To date members have received more than $2.5m in benefits by way of sailing credit, discounts and dividends.
 The cost and value delivered to members exceeded all expectations and is no longer sustainable.
+This program is in the process of being shut down, with settlements being negotiated with members.

 The future is here